bcye/whathaveiread/README.md

 First, do the `pod install`.

-You also need to add a keys.plist file and add the following pair:
+You also need to add a keys.plist file and add the following pair (and create your own Google Books API key):
 key: google_books_api_key
 val: YOUR_API_KEY

-### Currently working on:

-_Everything finished_

 ### Contributing